+Lululemon is one of the few activewear brands that consistently sells products at premium prices — and customers still buy again and again.
 As someone who works closely with activewear OEM factories, I’ve seen how Lululemon builds value through fabric engineering, testing standards, fit precision, and brand experience.

 This article breaks down why Lululemon can charge more, and what new brands can learn if they want to compete in the premium space.

-Most fast-fashion brands cannot replicate Lululemon quality because they skip the expensive engineering and testing steps.
+💬 From my OEM experience: Most fast-fashion brands cannot replicate Lululemon quality because they skip the expensive engineering and testing stages.

 | Fabric | Why It Costs More | Lululemon Advantage |